Consensys/doctools.template-site/docs/howto/advanced/contributing.md

 Copy your `.env` file to a `.env.dev` file

 !!! tip
-    This file will not be committed and you will be able to test values in it without breaking your site.
+    This file will not be committed because of the `.gitignore` and you will be able to test values in it without breaking your site.

+Variables that can be useful to set in your dev environment:

+- `DEBUG=true|false` comment, remove or set to `false` to hide debug, true to show debug inside HTML source code, default is `false`.
+- `MINIFY=true|false` comment, remove or set to `false` to generate readable HTML source code.
+Default is `true`.
+  Note that if you set this to `true`, debug comments in source code will not be visible.
+- `PREBUILD_INDEX=true|false` comment, remove or set to `false` to prevent search index to be generated at each build and speed up the build.
+Default is `true` as it's useful for production.
+- `VERSION=string` set to a specific number to simulate a version locally.
+This value is otherwise initialised by CI.

 ### Starting the preview